timtan-github/TDS-Post-Title-Analysis-with-Latent-Dirichlet-Allocation-and-Gridsearch/README.md

 1. Data Collection
 2. Data Analysis

-This repository holds the codes for the Data Analysis portion.
+The Data Collection codes can be find in this repository: https://github.com/timtan-github/Selenium-Web-Scraper This repository will only hold the codes for the Data Analysis portion.